-Discover the hidden Vulnerabilities before the hackers exploit them
+Discover the Hidden Vulnerabilities before the Hackers Exploit them

 Penetration Testing proactively checks the entire application or system in such a way to exactly figure out where the vulnerability may occur or addresses the weaknesses and alerts security professionals on where the existing security policies are compromised.
 Security issues cannot be resolved until the issue is traced at the exact point.
 Penetration testing is something beyond identifying the security gaps rather itactually intrudes the system as a real-world hacker so as to check how an intruder will access data.
 It actually brings out the efficacy of the security protection or policies and clearly reveals the loopholes from where a cyber-criminal can intrude the system.

-To Maintain Compliance Requirements (PCI, HIPAA, and CJIS)
+To Maintain Compliance Requirements (PCI, HIPAA and CJIS)

-For most organizations, it is mandatory to be PCI, HIPAA, or CJIS compliant, for this, it is very important to perform penetration testing on a regular basis, atleast once every year or after performing any prominent alterations in the network infrastructure.
-For this, both the application layers and network layers have to be tested, for compliance requirement, Vulnerability testing is also performed as an add-on to fully secure your environment
+For most of the organizations, it is mandatory to be PCI, HIPAA, or CJIS compliant, for this, it is very important to perform penetration testing on a regular basis, atleast once every year or after performing any prominent alterations in the network infrastructure.
+For this, both the application layers and network layers have to be tested, for compliance requirement, Vulnerability testing is also performed as an add-on to fully secure your enviroment.

-However, for a full compliance audit, just doing penetration testing will not suffice, as it only addresses the risks that are prone from the outside but it will not expose the internal risks within the organization which are equally important when thinking about compliance.
+However, for a full compliance audit, just doing a penetration testing will not suffice, as it only addresses the risks that are prone from the outside but it will not expose the internal risks within the organization which are equally important when thinking about compliance.
 Vulnerability testing will help the organization in identifying internal risks.
 Under compliance guidelines, both penetration testing and Vulnerability assessments are performed to get a holistic and 360-degree view of all the potential risks in the organization’s network.

-Evaluate the Effectiveness of the IT staff in terms of Risk Monitoring and Response
+Evaluate the Effectiveness of the IT staff in terms of Risk Monitoring and Response.

-Though security is a topmost priority for most organizations, only a few companies actually do an assessment to check their ability to monitor, discover and recover from a security threat or breach.
+Though security is a topmost priority for most of the organizations, only a few companies actually do an assessment to check their ability to monitor, discover and recover from a security threat or breach.
 Pen testing is an opportunity for organizations to understand how capable their IT staff is in responding to a real security incident.